-''' // Blaze - process a range of blocks to extract address appearances func Blaze(br BlockRange) []AppearanceRecord { // Create a pipe to process block numbers and query the node. blockChannel := make(chan uint64) // Create a second pipe to processed the retrieved data which is stored // in a structure called ScrapedData which contains the block number, the // block's timestamp and the Log and Trace data from the block. addressChannel := make(chan ScrapedData) '''
+''' // Blaze - process a range of blocks to extract address appearances func Blaze(br BlockRange) []AppearanceRecord { // Create a pipe to process block numbers and query the node. blockChannel := make(chan uint64)

+// Create a second pipe to processed the retrieved data which is stored // in a structure called ScrapedData which contains the block number, the // block's timestamp and the Log and Trace data from the block. addressChannel := make(chan ScrapedData) '''

-We next create as many go routines as the user tells us to create in order to process the data being inserted into the pipelines.
-Different blockchains have different characteristics, therefore the software allows the end-user to provide the number of processors on the command line.
+Next, we create as many go routines as the user instructs us to create in order to process the data being inserted into the pipeline.
+Different blockchains have different characteristics, therefore, the software allows the end-user to provide the number of go processes to use on the command line.

 '''

 // Set a number of processor pipelines

 var blockWg sync.WaitGroup

 blockWg.Add(opts.nBlockProcessors)

 for i := 0 ; i < opts.nBlockProcessors ; i++ {

 go processBlocks(blockChannel, addressChannel, &blockWg)

 }

 // Set a number of address processor pipelines

 var addrWg sync.WaitGroup

 addrWg.Add(opts.nAddressProcessors)

 for i := 0 ; i < opts.nAddressProcessors ; i++ {

 go processAddresses(addressChannel, &addrWg)

 }

 '''

-The next step is to insert block numbers into the top of the pipeline.
+Now that we have the pipeline set up, the next step is to insert block numbers into the top of the pipeline.
 The caller specifies which blocks to start and stop at.